What are the minimum requirements to become a blood donor?

 What does the term “donor deferral” mean?

-- Anyone who has ever used needles to take drugs, steroids, or any substance not prescribed by a doctor
+- Anyone who has used needles to take drugs, steroids, or any substance not prescribed by a doctor in the past 3 months

 - Anyone with a positive test for HIV (AIDS virus)

-- Men and women who have ever engaged in sex for money or drugs
+- Anyone who has engaged in sex for money or drugs in the past 3 months

 - Anyone who has had babesiosis or Chagas disease